SFGLab/dcHiChIP/docs/pages/parameters.md

 ---
 The dcHiChIP pipeline provides flexible module-level control through a comprehensive set of parameters.
 Below is an overview of key parameters categorized by module, with default values and usage notes.

+## General Options

+General pipeline execution options (output, resources, etc.)

+`--mem`: mem.

+mem parameter

+Type: **string**.
+Default: **4**.

+`--outdir`: Output Directory.

+Path to the main output directory where all pipeline results, logs, and intermediate files will be stored.

+Provide either a relative or absolute path.
+The directory will be created automatically if it does not exist.
+Example: `--outdir /data/dcHiChIP_results`.

+Type: **string**.
+Default: **"results"**.

+`--ref_short`: Reference Genome Short Name.

+A short identifier for the reference genome build used in the workflow.
+This is mainly used for labeling outputs and maintaining consistency across pipeline steps.
+Typical values are `hg38` (human) or `mm10` (mouse).

+Choose a short, standard genome code matching your input reference (e.g., `hg38`, `mm10`).
+It should correspond to the genome files (FASTA, GTF, chrom sizes) you provide.

+Type: **string**.
+Default: **"hg38"**.

+`--threads`: Number of CPU Threads.

+Specifies the default number of CPU threads to allocate for each process, unless a specific module overrides it.

+Use this to control parallel execution and optimize runtime based on available cores.
+Example: `--threads 16` for a 16-core machine.
+Increasing threads improves speed but also increases memory usage.

+Type: **integer**.
+Default: **8**.

 ## Mandatory Input Parameters